Association of Dyslipidemia with Severity of Meibomian Gland Dysfunction and Type of Dry Eye Disease

 DOI:

-Meibomian gland is physiologically involved in lipid secretion, thus abnormality of systemic lipid level is possibly related to meibomian gland lipid.
-Increased cholesterol level, mainly cholesterol ester, in secretion of meibomian gland is associated with pathology of MGD.
-This is the first population-based study assessing association of dyslipidemia with MGD and DED.
+The meibomian gland is physiologically involved in lipid secretion; thus, abnormalities in systemic lipid levels may be related to meibomian gland lipid secretion.
+Meibomian gland dysfunction (MGD) has been strongly associated with dry eye disease (DED), especially the evaporative type.
+The MGD has been known to increase cholesterol levels, mainly cholesterol ester, in meibomian gland secretions, which is associated with the pathology of MGD.
+The aim of the study is to assess the association of dyslipidemia with MGD and DED.
 This was a cross-sectional population-based study using consecutive sampling.
-Data was taken from database of Smart Health Study conducted in Mendalanwangi, Sidorahayu, and Cepokomulyo Village, Malang.
-There were 867 subjects aged ≥ 40 years old with risk of MGD.
-Assessment of DED (OSDI score, TBUT, TM, and MGD) and dyslipidemia (level of TG and HDL) were performed.
-Majority of subjects were female with no DED or dyslipidemia.
+Data was taken from the database of the Smart Health Study conducted in Mendalanwangi, Sidorahayu, and Cepokomulyo Village, Malang, from July to November 2019.
+There were 867 subjects aged ≥40years old with risk of MGD.
+Assessment of DED ocular surface disease index (OSDI) score, tear breakup time (TBUT), Tear Meniscus (TM), MGD, and dyslipidemia (level of Triglycerides (TG) and High-Density Lipoprotein (HDL)) was performed.
+The majority of subjects were female with no DED or dyslipidemia.
 Most respondents had MGD grade 1.
-Patients with dyslipidemia had 1.4-fold risk for evaporative dry eye (EDE) compared to patients with normal lipid level [OR 1.417 (95% CI : 1.0-2.070)].
-Patients with MGD had lower risk of aqueous deficiency dry eye (ADDE) [OR 0.160 (95% CI: 0.699 – 0.366)].
+Patients with dyslipidemia had a 1.4-fold risk for evaporative dry eye (EDE) compared to patients with normal lipid levels [OR 1.417 (95% CI: 1.0-2.070)].
+Patients with MGD had a lower risk of aqueous deficiency dry eye (ADDE) [OR 0.160 (95% CI: 0.699 – 0.366)].
 There was no significant association between dyslipidemia and MGD and DED.
-Patients with dyslipidemia had 1.4-fold risk of EDE compared to patients with normal lipid level.
+Patients with dyslipidemia had a 1.4-fold risk of EDE compared to patients with normal lipid levels.

 Downloads